lao8n/system_design/examples/compute/availability/design_rate_limiter.md

 **Step 2: Propose high-level design and get buy-in**

+Summary: add the rate limiter as middleware with cache for counter

 Options
 * Where should rate limiter be located?
 Servers or middleware (API gateway)?
     * Middleware is good as can prevent servers from being notified unless valid request.